dev-bootcamp-2019/final-project-moahelmy/design_pattern_desicions.md

 ## Upgradable Relay Pattern

 I implemented the Relay pattern to allow upgrade.
-At the moment, the work is incomplete as the storeage need to be external rather than inherited.
+BountyNestStorage is used as external storage so that data migration won't be a problem.